Linlithgow Burgh Halls: History

 The first municipal building in the town was a medieval tolbooth with a large bell tower: it was demolished on the orders of the Lord Protector, Oliver Cromwell, to provide improved access to Linlithgow Palace, in 1650.

 Following the Stuart Restoration, burgh leaders decided to commission a new town house: the new building was designed by John Smith in the neoclassical style, built by Robert Mylne in ashlar stone and was completed in late 1670.
 The design involved a symmetrical main frontage with seven bays facing onto The Cross; the central bay featured a square headed doorway on the first floor which was originally accessed by a single flight of stone steps and was surmounted by a pediment with the burgh coat of arms in the tympanum.
 The town house was fenestrated on the first and second floors by sash windows which were surmounted by pediments containing crowns, fleurs-de-lys, thistles and roses.
 Internally, the ground floor was used as a weigh house and as a prison while the upper floors were used as reception rooms.

 A six-stage tower, which, as well as being balustraded, was originally surmounted by a belfry and weather vane, was erected to the immediate north of the town house in 1678.
 The steps to the first floor of the town house were replaced by a wrought iron loggia, which facilitated access to the market hall, in 1810, and a northern wing, designed by William Burn and built behind the right hand three bays of the town house at a cost of £1,706, was completed in 1821.
 Following a serious fire in 1847, the town house was restored to a design by Thomas Brown in 1848.
 A clock, designed and manufactured by Messrs Mackenzie of Glasgow, was installed in to tower in 1857: it was the first turret clock in Scotland to use the same gravity escapement principles that had been developed for the clock in the tower at the Palace of Westminster.
+Court hearings, which had previously taken place within the building, were relocated to the new Linlithgow Sheriff Court on the south side of the High Street in 1863.

 Following the implementation of the Local Government (Scotland) Act 1889 which established a uniform system of county councils in Scotland, the new West Lothian County Council established its headquarters in the northern wing which became known as the county hall.
 The wrought iron loggia was replaced by stone double staircase which was designed by William Malcolm Scott and completed in 1907.